 What is Public Health?

-Public health students and graduates work to address specific health conditions including:
+Public health practitioners address specific health conditions including:

 - Reproductive and sexual health